Bexhill Photographers (C-F)

 Professional Photographers in Bexhill ( C - F )

-William Morris Crouch (The Sackville Studio) - John B. Currie - The Devonshire Studio
+George Chapman - William Morris Crouch (The Sackville Studio) - John B. Currie - The Devonshire Studio (Leon Balk)

 Early Life (1847-1874)

-William Morris Crouch was born in Binfield, Berkshire around 1847, the son of Edward Crouch and Betsey Morris. [ The birth of William Morris Crouch was registered in the Berkshire District of Easthampstead during the First Quarter of 1847 ].
+William Morris Crouch was born in Binfield, Berkshire, on 30th November 1846, the son of Edward Crouch and Betsey Morris.
+[The birth of William Morris Crouch was registered in the Berkshire District of Easthampstead during the First Quarter of 1847].
 Edward Crouch had married Betsey Morris (born 1819, Westminster, London), the daughter of Edward and Elisabeth Morris, at Binfield in 1845 [ The marriage of Edward Crouch and Betsey Morris was registered in the Easthampstead District during the First Quarter of 1845 ].
-Edward and Betsey produced at least six children - Sarah Crouch (born 1845, Binfield - died 1846), William Morris Crouch (born 1847, Binfield), Louisa Crouch (born 1848, Binfield), Edward Crouch (born c1851, Binfield - died 1861, Wokingham), Caroline E. Crouch (born c1852, Binfield), and Fanny Crouch (born 1855, Maidstone, Kent).
+Edward and Betsey produced at least six children - Sarah Crouch (born 1845, Binfield - died 1846), William Morris Crouch (born 1846, Binfield), Louisa Crouch (born 1848, Binfield), Edward Crouch (born c1851, Binfield - died 1861, Wokingham), Caroline E. Crouch (born c1852, Binfield), and Fanny Crouch (born 1855, Maidstone, Kent).

 Edward Crouch, William's father, was a schoolmaster by profession.
 Slater's Directory of Berkshire, published in 1852, lists Edward Crouch as the Master of the National School in Binfield.
 The 1852 Directory also shows that Edward Crouch was employed as Binfield's Parish Clerk.
 By 1855, Edward Crouch and his family were living in Maidstone, Kent.
 The death of Edward Crouch was recorded in Maidstone during the 2nd Quarter of 1855 and Betsey gave birth to her youngest daughter Fanny in Maidstone during the 3rd Quarter of 1855.
 After the death of her husband, Mrs Betsey Crouch settled in Wokingham with her five surviving children [See note below on Betsey Crouch].
 When the 1861 census was taken, Betsey Crouch is recorded in Wokingham at the home of her widowed father Edward Morris (born 1793) together with her children William, aged 14, Louisa aged 12, Edward, aged 10, and Caroline, aged 9, and five year old Fanny.
 William Crouch's younger brother Edward Crouch junior died in Wokingham later that year. [ Edward Crouch's death was registered in Wokingham during the 3rd Quarter of 1861 ].

 William Morris Crouch evidently displayed some talent in drawing and painting and as a young man he worked as an itinerant artist.
-At the time of the 1871 census, William Morris Crouch was working in Devon, but a few years later he was in Liverpool.
-In the Spring of 1873, William Crouch married either Caroline Margaret French or Ellinor Taggart * [ Marriage of William Morris Crouch registered in Liverpool during the 2nd Quarter of 1873].
+At the time of the 1871 census, William Morris Crouch was working as a portrait painter in Devon, but a few years later he was operating as an artist in Liverpool.
+On 27th May 1873, William Crouch married Caroline Margaret French (born 12th November 1852, Holborn, London) in Liverpool. [ The marriage of William Morris Crouch was registered in Liverpool during the 2nd Quarter of 1873].
 William Crouch remained in Liverpool for a couple of years, during which time his first child Ada Bessie Crouch was born.
-[The birth of Ada Bessie Crouch was registered in Liverpool during the 3rd Quarter of 1874].
+Ada Bessie Crouch was born in Liverpool on 13th August 1874.

 [ABOVE] Portrait of George Vale (1853-1912), a carte-de-visite photographed at William Morris Crouch's Sackville Studio, at 7 Sea Road, Bexhill-on-Sea around 1902.